stuerp/foo_midi/docs/README.md

 #### Use Secret Sauce with GS

 When you enable this setting the selected player will be ignored and Secret Sauce will always be used whenever a GS MIDI file is played.

+#### Use Secret Sauce with SC-88 or later

+When you enable this setting the selected player will be ignored and Secret Sauce will always be used whenever a GS MIDI file is played that contains a SYSTEM MODE SET SysEx message.

 #### Use VSTi with XG